Frequently Asked Questions When Joining Farnham Angling Society

 There are also restrictions for Intermediates and Juniors.
 Intermediates members may not fish at night at Winchfield Pond.
 Juniors members may fish at night with a Senior members and must occupy an adjacent swim.

-From 16th June on Frensham Little Pond and Tarn Pond, and from 1st Apil on Mill Lane & Warren Pond, a night ticket system operates until 31st October: 1 night at a time can be booked (up to 3 nights on Mill Lane & Tarn Pond), but you can try and get a 2nd night after they are available to other FAS members first.
+From 1st March on Warren Pond and from 1st Apil on Mill Lane and from 16th June on Frensham Little Pond and Tarn Pond, a night ticket system operates until 31st October: 1 night at a time can be booked (up to 3 nights on Mill Lane & Tarn Pond), but you can try and get a 2nd night after they are available to other FAS members first.

 Q 5: Is there an additional charge for night fishing ?